 Access.egi.eu needs to integrate with:

-Unity as an attribute authority and IDP proxy, it is deployed by the same team deploying access.egi.eu, but not maintained by them
+Unity as an attribute authority and IDP proxy, it is deployed by the same team deploying access.egi.eu, but not maintained by them.

 Science Gateways and services.
-Access.egi.eu enable users to access third party services.
-Such as science gateways.
+Access.egi.eu enables users to access third party services, such as science gateways.

-PUSP the resources supporting the long tail of science, need to enable the per user sub proxies, this is released as part of the LCMAP tool, and already in UMD.
+PUSP: The resources supporting the long tail of science, need to enable the per user sub proxies, this is released as part of the LCMAPS tool, and already in UMD.

 Release notes